intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 When present, the scores_definition allows to customize the score display as a drop-down list.

+Note: the score scale for a framework can be overridden when creating a compliance assessment.

 ## Threats

 Threats are referential objects used to clarify the aim of a requirement node or a applied  control.
 They are informative, assessments can be realised without using them.